himanoa/himanoa/README.md

 ## About me

-am a web application developper.
+I am a web application developper.

 ### Other profiles